droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 Unless interrupted, Anton moves first to offer the players wine from the purple pitcher.
 (If the players ask to have their drinks poured from the red pitcher, the man silently shakes his head and again proffers the purple pitcher.
 The liquid in the red pitcher is blood, which the vampires drink exclusively.)

 Any player for whom the man pours a drink notices that each of his fingertips have been severed to the first knuckle, and a player with a passive Wisdom (Insight) score of 13 or greater notices that his hands are trembling.
-A player who peers past the mask into the man’s eyes and succeeds on a DC 13 Wisdom (Insight) check notices that they are wide with fear.
+A player who peers past the mask into the man’s eyes and succeeds on a DC 13 Perception check to Sense Motive notices that they are wide with fear.

 > [!lore]+ **The Tongueless Man**
 > Volenta kidnapped Anton and his wife, Dezdrelda Konstaninova, several weeks ago and subjected them to numerous tortures to satisfy her profane delights, including cutting Anton’s tongue out and severing the tips of his fingers.